evrenesat/smart_keyword_highlighter/README.md

 *   **Enable by default**: Choose whether the extension runs on all sites (except excluded ones) or only on specific sites.
 *   **Site List**: A list of domains to exclude (if enabled by default) or include (if disabled by default).
 *   **Advanced Settings**:
-    *   **Minimum Words in Block**: Prevents highlighting on short snippets of text (e.g., navigation menus, buttons) by setting a minimum word threshold.
+    *   **Minimum Words in Block**: Prevents highlighting on short snippets of text (e.g., navigation menus, buttons) by setting a minimum word threshold. *Smartly handles bullet points by allowing shorter blocks if they start with bullet symbols.*
-    *   **Darken Background Color**: Sets the highlight color for text on light backgrounds.
-Use the color picker and opacity slider to customize.
-    *   **Lighten Background Color**: Sets the highlight color for text on dark backgrounds.
-Use the color picker and opacity slider to customize.
+    *   **Darken/Lighten Background Color**: Sets the highlight color for text on light/dark backgrounds.
+    *   **Custom Highlights**: Define specific color rules for keywords (e.g., `#ff0000: error, fail`).
+    *   **Keyword Registry**: Configure the persistent registry (e.g., `1000: *.*` for a global 1000-word registry).
+Includes a "Clear All" button to reset data.

 ## Installation